Marcy Reyes

 Reyes’ goal is to implement FLY in every high school in Rhode Island.

-In addition to serving as the chief executive officer of The FLY Initiative, Reyes is the director of the Individual Segment at Blue Cross & Blue Shield of Rhode Island (BCBSRI) and is an adjunct faculty member at Rhode Island College.
+In addition to serving as the chief executive officer of The FLY Initiative, Reyes is the director of strategy and planning for Commonwealth Care Alliance, and is an adjunct faculty member at Rhode Island College.

 A changemaker, educator and internationally recognized businesswoman with more than 20 years of experience in education, finance and healthcare, Reyes is the “speaking proof” of what financial education can do.
 She is passionate and determined to further diversity as well as educate and provide equal opportunities for underserved and underrepresented youth.

 She is also active in the community.
-Reyes was recently appointed to serve as the co-chair of the 2021 Leadership Rhode Island Core Program.
-She is also a member of the board of the BCBSRI Diversity and Inclusion Council, chairs BCBSRI’s Latin@Link and was recently named to the Rhode Island College’s Alumni Association Board of Directors.
+Reyes serves on the Board of Directors of the Rhode Island Public Transit Authority, Rhode Island Council on Postsecondary Education, and Rhode Island College’s Alumni Association Board of Directors.
 In addition, she volunteers as a Year Up youth mentor.

 A single mom, her daughter attends Clemson University.